CeLuigi/python-scopus/_posts/2016-02-11-quick-start.md

 Affiliation: University of Iowa, Department of Management Sciences (n/a,Iowa City,IA,n/a,United States)
 </code></pre>

 `kang_info` is a dictionary, containing first name, last name, current/previous affiliations, document count, citation count, cited-by count, journal/conference history, and subject areas.
+By default, `PyScopus` will save the results from `retrieve_author()` to a folder named `author_xmls/` in the current working directory.
+You can set `save_xml=False` when calling this function to disable this feature.
 <pre class='longoutput'><code>{'current-affiliation': [{'address': 'n/a,Iowa City,IA,n/a,United States', 'id': '104227060', 'name': 'University of Iowa, Department of Management Sciences'}], 'citation-count': 73, 'last-name': 'Zhao', 'subject-areas': ['Applied Mathematics', 'Information Systems', 'Artificial Intelligence', 'Electrical and Electronic Engineering', 'Modeling and Simulation', 'Medicine (all)', 'Software', 'Computer Science (all)', 'Oncology', 'Control and Systems Engineering', 'Education', 'Human-Computer Interaction', 'Strategy and Management', 'Hardware and Architecture', 'Cancer Research', 'Computer Graphics and Computer-Aided Design', 'Computer Science Applications', 'Safety, Risk, Reliability and Quality', 'Library and Information Sciences', 'Computer Networks and Communications', 'Statistics, Probability and Uncertainty', 'Theoretical Computer Science'], 'affiliation-history': [{'address': 'n/a,Iowa City,IA,n/a,United States', 'id': '104227060', 'name': 'University of Iowa, Department of Management Sciences'}, {'address': 'n/a,Iowa City,IA,n/a,United States', 'id': '104227074', 'name': 'University of Iowa, Tippie College of Business'}, {'address': 'n/a,Iowa City,IA,n/a,United States', 'id': '60024324', 'name': 'University of Iowa'}, {'address': 'n/a,State College,PA,n/a,United States', 'id': '105050101', 'name': 'Pennsylvania State University, College of Information Sciences and Technology'}, {'address': 'n/a,State College,PA,n/a,United States', 'id': '60001439', 'name': 'Pennsylvania State University'}], 'cited-by-count': 59, 'first-name': 'Kang', 'journal-history': ['Proceedings - 21st Workshop on Information Technologies and Systems, WITS 2011', 'Proceedings - Pacific Asia Conference on Information Systems, PACIS 2014', 'Journal of the National Cancer Institute.
 Monographs', 'Proceedings - The 8th IEEE International Conference on Advanced Learning Technologies, ICALT 2008', 'ISCRAM 2010 - 7th International Conference on Information Systems for Crisis Response and Management: Defining Crisis Management 3.0, Proceedings', 'Information Systems and e-Business Management', 'Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics)', '16th Americas Conference on Information Systems 2010, AMCIS 2010', 'Proceedings - 2011 IEEE International Conference on Privacy, Security, Risk and Trust and IEEE International Conference on Social Computing, PASSAT/SocialCom 2011', 'IEEE Transactions on Engineering Management', 'Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics)', 'World Wide Web', '19th Workshop on Information Technologies and Systems, WITS 2009', 'IEEE Intelligent Systems', 'Proceedings of ISCRAM 2008 - 5th International Conference on Information Systems for Crisis Response and Management', 'Proceedings - SocialCom 2010: 2nd IEEE International Conference on Social Computing, PASSAT 2010: 2nd IEEE International Conference on Privacy, Security, Risk and Trust', 'Journal of the National Cancer Institute - Monographs', 'Simulation', 'IEEE Systems Journal', 'Proceedings of 20th Annual Workshop on Information Technologies and Systems', 'International Conference on Information Systems (ICIS 2013): Reshaping Society Through Information Systems Design', 'Journal of the American Medical Informatics Association : JAMIA'], 'document-count': 24}
 </code></pre>